CodeSantamaria/CodeSantamaria/README.md

 ## 👨‍💻 About Me
 I'm an **iOS Developer** with hands-on experience in **SwiftUI**, **MVVM architecture**, and **networking with Moya**.
 I build intuitive, high-performance apps, continuously refining my skills and adopting best practices.

 While currently based in **El Salvador**, I hold **Spanish citizenship**, allowing me to work freely across the EU.
-Fluent in **English**, with extensive experience in international roles, I excel in communication within global and remote teams.
+Fluent in **English**, with extensive experience in international roles and collaborating with remote teams.
 I'm actively seeking **remote roles** or **relocation opportunities within Europe** to contribute to innovative projects and grow within market-leading environments.

 ---